Cicada Motorcycle Amplifiers Explained for Harley Touring Bikes

 FLX1000.4 — Same Size, More Headroom

 Ideal for riders who spend long hours at highway speeds.
-The extra headroom keeps the system sounding relaxed instead of strained.
+The extra headroom keeps the system sounding relaxed rather than strained at volume, and it still runs comfortably on a stock charging system.

 FLX1400.4 — High Output Without Going Extreme

 This is where systems start to feel genuinely powerful.
-Proper wiring becomes critical, but the bike remains electrically manageable.
+Proper 4 AWG wiring is required, but the bike remains electrically manageable without a lithium upgrade.
+The right choice for CHX horn speakers and multi-position builds that need real headroom.

 FLX2000.4 — Serious Build Territory